-In Europe only, it is 3.6 million tonnes of feather waste generated by the poultry industry each year.
+In Europe alone, 3.6 million tonnes of feather waste is generated by the poultry industry each year.
 Discover why it is so important to valorise this waste stream!

 From an environmental threat to a valued molecule